Ravindu77/IOT_power_saving_system/Web/README.md

 Sending data using String format.
 - Publish topic
-     Topic: "readings-topic"
+     Topic: "readings-topic":
          eg: "on", "off", "35"

 # Web API
 - The web API provides visualisation and controls to/from the edge devices.

-     Toggle switch: turn on/off to the edge devices.
+     #Toggle switch: turn on/off to the edge devices.

-     Temperture thermostat: to increases and decreases to the edge devices (10-40°C).
+     #Temperture thermostat: to increases and decreases to the edge devices (10-40°C).